steffenlarson/WorkBook/src/reflections/wk9/quiz9.md

 **7.** In Scrum/Agile what is the DoD?
 <!-- enter you answer in the space below -->
 ```
+DoD stands for Definition of Done.
+This is relating to the MVP the Minimum Value Product.
+Meaning that there can be many things that can still be tweaked but at the end of the day what is the line where a development team says that it is done?
+There will always be more optimizations to make, but eventually the product has to be done.
 ```
 **8.** Give two examples of a user story:
 <!-- enter you answer in the space below -->
 ```
+1- Users can join a quest to participate in.

+2- Hosts can open and close quests for users to join.
 ```
 **9.** During which ceremony is your Sprint Backlog created?
 <!-- enter you answer in the space below -->
 ```
+The sprint planning ceremony.
 ```
 **10.** In which of these ceremonies are Tasks assigned to you?
 <!-- enter you answer in the space below -->
 ```
+This happens either in the sprint planning meeting and everyday everyone touches base in the daily Scrum meeting to discuss roadblocks.
 ```